litesaber15/elastictweetmap/README.md

 AWS Elasticsearch instance: [URL]('https://search-es-twitter-yarekxa5djp3rkj7kp735gvacy.us-west-2.es.amazonaws.com/')

 [Elasticsearch Python API](https://elasticsearch-py.readthedocs.io/en/master/) is used to connect with the instance.
 Use the [Sense plugin](https://chrome.google.com/webstore/detail/sense-beta/lhjgkmllcaadmopgmanpapmpjgmfcfig?hl=en) to query the Elasticsearch instance for debug.
+[Link to JSON tutorial](http://joelabrahamsson.com/elasticsearch-101/) for querying Elasticsearch.

 The following are skimmed from the twitter stream and inserted into elastic search:
 - id